MunchLab/ECT-Leaf-CNN/README.md

         - `outline_input`: directory contains the input leaf shape data in the form of npy files.
 Each file contains an ordered list of (x,y)-coordinates outlining the leaf shape.
         - `ect_output`: directory where the output computed ECT is written for each sample in `outline_input`.

-    - `outputs`:
-        - Directory where outputs from the example jupyter notebooks are written.
+    - `outputs`: Directory where outputs from the example jupyter notebooks are written.

-- `scripts`:
-    - Python scripts rather to perform all of the data laoding and classification. _These are not cleaned up and organized_.
+- `scripts`: Python scripts to perform all of the data laoding and classification. _These are not cleaned up and organized_.